-World Cup 2018: Odds, Updated Predictions for Sunday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Sunday Round-of-16 Matches

-World Cup 2018: Odds, Updated Predictions for Sunday Round of 16 MatchesJuly 1, 2018
+World Cup 2018: Odds, Updated Predictions for Sunday Round-of-16 MatchesJuly 1, 2018

-Oddsmakers have installed Spain and Croatia as the clear favourites to advance from the 2018 FIFA World Round of 16 on Sunday, as the two sides are expected to cruise past Russia and Denmark, respectively.
+Oddsmakers have installed Spain and Croatia as the clear favourites to advance from the 2018 FIFA World round of 16 on Sunday, when the two sides are expected to cruise past Russia and Denmark, respectively.

 Both the hosts and the Danes lack the star quality of their opponents, who have been among the most impressive sides in the tournament.
 Fans are salivating at the prospect of a quarter-final meeting between Spain and Croatia, but both will have to take care of business on Sunday first.

-Here are the match odds, per Oddsshark.com:
+Here are the match odds, per OddsShark:

 Spain (53-10) vs. Russia (327-50), draw (307-100, after 90 minutes)